shroffk/docs/README.md

 * **Cores:** 4
 * **Storage:** 55GB

+### 5. VM Remote Access
+* All servers will have basic X11 Fowarding capabilities over SSH
+* All servers with Desktop/GUIs will have xrdp package installed for remote access via RDP Protocol (Microsoft RDP, remminia, xfreerdp clients compatible)

 Feel free to adjust and add more details based on your specific requirements.
 If you have additional information or specific areas you'd like to focus on, let me know!\